-With the summer of 2016 so last year, teams that threw a Hail Mary pass and missed badly soothe themselves by looking forward to a few months from now, particularly teams who don’t make the playoffs and have to watch the Warriors eviscerate the NBA, over and over.
+With the summer of 2016 so last year, teams that threw a Hail Mary pass and missed badly soothe themselves by looking forward to three weeks from now, particularly teams who didn’t make the playoffs and have to watch the Warriors eviscerate the NBA, over and over.
 On July 1, 2017, there will be more money via the salary cap.
-Role players moving around like chess pieces keep NBA writers busy, and make fans believe something important is happening, but as John Wooden noted, “don’t confuse activity with achievement.”
+Role player free agents moving around like chess pieces continue the illusion and keep fans activated as they believe something important is happening, but as John Wooden noted, “don’t confuse activity with achievement.”

-At the top of the class is Steph Curry.
+At the top of the free agent class is Steph Curry.
 His likelihood of leaving the Warriors is zero.
-The Warriors can pay him more money than anyone else, about $80 million more, dropping $200 mil Curry’s way.
-The Warriors are still the favorites in the West, and the following season the Warriors are moving to San Francisco.
+The Warriors can pay him more money than anyone else, about $80 million more, dropping $200 mil Curry’s way via the super-max.
+The Warriors, barring catastrophe, will win the Finals and the following season the Warriors are moving to San Francisco.
 The money elite tech crowd romancing everything that used to be Oakland will line Curry’s pockets even more with influential endorsers.
 There is no NBA team that is better suited for Curry than the Warriors, regardless if the rumors are true he and Warriors owner Joe Lacob are in a deep freeze.

-Kevin Durant has a player option and he will opt out to get his huge Warriors payday too.
+Kevin Durant has a player option and he will opt out to get his huge Warriors free agent paycheck too.
 And he should.
 He led the Warriors this season in rebounds, blocks and of course, scoring.
-With Durant on the shelf, the Warriors looked shell shocked before they got it together.
+In the early days of Durant on the shelf, the Warriors looked shell shocked before they got it together.
 Durant deserves whatever money is thrown his way as he’ll be Finals MVP.

 Chris Paul: The greatest point guard of his generation will be 32 years old in a league where every contender has an elite point guard.
-The often talked about Kyrie for Chris Paul trade would be a stupid Cavs mistake.
-Paul orchestrates the show.
-LeBron orchestrates the show.
-Paul stays in L.A.
+Paul is being targeted by the Spurs and Gregg Popovich.
+The Spurs are a better team than the Clippers but can’t pay him a max deal.

 Gordon Hayward: Hayward has a player option.
 He will opt-out and take a lot of meetings.
 The Celtics think they have a good chance at landing Hayward and reuniting him with his college coach Brad Stevens.
 The Jazz are the favorites though.
-In what is a contract year Hayward is having his best season.
-21.8 points.
-5.5 rebounds.
+In what is a contract year Hayward had his best season.
+21.9 points.
+5.4 rebounds.
 39% from three.
 Offensive rating of 118.
 PER: 22.2.
 Miami is suddenly in the mix.

 Kyle Lowry: Has a player option.
-He will opt-out but he is going nowhere.
-He’s loyal and the face of the team.
-If he gave the Raptors a discount when he was a first round loser, then he’ll do it now.
+He will opt-out and his loyalty may be tested.
+Lowry wants a ring.
 He has great chemistry with DeMar DeRozan.
-When he opts out his deal, it will be to get more money from Masai Ujiri.
+When he opts out his deal, it will be to get more money and a title chance.

-Paul Millsap: He has a player option.
-If he opts-in he will make $21 million.
-He is worth that to the Hawks who have been worthless without him, losers of seven in a row.
+Paul Millsap: He has opted-out his deal.
+He is worth $21 mil to the Hawks who have been worthless when Millsap sits because of injury.
 But can Millsap make more than $21 million somewhere else?
 Is he that coveted?
-I say no. However, Millsap may be angling for a longer deal, three or four years which will make the opt-out necessary, even if that deal is with the Hawks.
+Millsap may be angling for a longer deal, three or four years, and not necessarily more money.

 Dwyane Wade: Chicago wants Wade to opt-out so they can clear his $21 million salary off the books but Wade won’t get that kind of money from any other team in the league.
 How much does winning matter to Wade?
 The Bulls won’t be a contender next year despite the presence of Jimmy Butler.
 They are desperate for a young point guard and three point shooting.
 Will Wade just take the money and make do?
 Or, will he leave and try to win a fourth ring but at half the price he is getting now?

 Jrue Holiday: I’m not a fan of Holiday.
-He gets numbers (16 points, 7 assists) but he doesn’t make a team or players around him better.
+He gets numbers (15 points, 7 assists) but he doesn’t make a team or players around him better.
 His leadership at the position is average.
 But he’ll get a boost up in salary from his $12 million this year and may find himself in a big market like Los Angeles or New York despite the Pelicans wanting him back.

 Otto Porter: The biggest mistake the Wizards made was not giving Otto Porter an extension.
 All he did was lead the league in three point shooting.
 Now the Wizards are going to have to walk the plank.
 Porter will be in high demand but restricted.
 Still, an offer sheet that prices the Wizards out since they already have two max players (Wall, Beal) is very likely for Porter who capitalized on this free agent year.

 Serge Ibaka: Ibaka wasn’t the game changer in Orlando or Toronto that both clubs thought he was going to be.
-What Ibaka gets paid will depend on his 2017 playoff performance, which was forgettable, but on his ability to fill a hole.
+What Ibaka gets paid will not depend on his 2017 playoff performance, which was forgettable, but on his ability to fill a hole.
 Teams be wary.
 He is not I-Block-A of OKC.
 His numbers have downgraded each season and Ibaka is only 27.
 Teams acquiring him will get a 15 point, 7 rebound complimentary player.